How to use Git / GitHub with Jupyter Notebook

 Revert to a specific notebook version

 If you want to temporarily go back to a commit, checkout the files, and come back to where you are then you can simply checkout the desired commit.
-At the end run “git checkout master” to go back to the current state.
+At the end run “git checkout main” to go back to the current state.

-If you want to actually revert to an old state and make some changes there, you can start a new branch from that commit.
+To actually revert to an old state and make changes there, start a new branch from that commit:

->> git checkout -b old-state f33939cd63004e3e67b111f7bcb350ffd2b0608a
+git checkout -b old-state f33939cd63004e3e67b111f7bcb350ffd2b0608a

 When you browse notebooks in your repository on GitHub it renders them as HTML.
 So it’s very convenient to share read-only links to the notebook like this one.
 If it’s a private repository, the person you are sharing the link with needs to have a GitHub account and have permission to access your repository.